Quantum Achievability Proof via Collision Relative Entropy: Introduction

-The technique of~\cite{Yassaee} can roughly be explained as follows.
-For the problem of point-to-point channel capacity, for example, this technique (as usual) uses a random coding to encode the message.
-However, to decode the message at the receiver's side, it does not use the maximum likelihood decision rule.
-Instead, the technique uses a decoder called \emph{stochastic likelihood coder} (SLC) in~\cite{Yassaee}.
-Putting in the terminology of quantum information theory, this decoder is nothing but the transpose channel.
-Then to analyze this scenario, expectation value of the probability of successful decoding is bounded from below using Jensen's inequality.
+On the other hand, to decode the message from output $Y=y$, an SLC picks $\hat m$ randomly according to the conditional distribution $P_{M|Y=y}$.
+That is, an SLC decodes $Y=y$ to $\hat m$ with probability

+where for the equality we use the fact that the distribution on $\{1,\dots, M\}$ is uniform which induces the uniform distribution on the codebook $\{x_1,\dots, x_M\}$.
+This decoder is called stochastic likelihood coder in~\cite{Yassaee} as it is a probabilistic decoder and uses the likelihood of occurrence of messages to choose them.

+Putting in the terminology of quantum information theory, SLC is nothing but a pretty good measurement (also called square-root measurement), or a transpose channel in general.
+To see this, consider a classical-quantum channel that under input $x$ outputs quantum state $\rho_{x}$.
+Then for a codebook $\{x_1,\dots, x_M\}$, pretty good measurement is a measurement with POVM elements

+Now assuming that $\rho_x$ is a diagonal density matrix with diagonal elements $P_{Y|X}(y|x)$, i.e., the channel is classic, then $E_{\hat m}$ is a diagonal matrix with diagonal elements given by~\eqref{eq:SLCeq}.
+So SLC is indeed a special case of pretty good measurements in quantum theory.
+For the definition of transpose channel and to verify that it is a generalization of SLC see e.g.,~\cite{NgM}.

+In the technique proposed by \cite{Yassaee}, the expected value of the probability of successful decoding for a random codebook is bounded from below using Jensen's inequality.
 This simple technique is general enough to be applied to several problems in classical network information theory, and interestingly gives a tight asymptotic bound up to the second order for the point-to-point channel capacity problem.\\

 \textbf{Our contributions:} Motivated by the appealing features of the technique of \cite{Yassaee}, we are interested to see if it extends to quantum information theory.
 In this paper we provide a partial generalization that in particular can be applied to the problems of communication over classical-quantum (c-q) channels, quantum hypothesis testing, and classical data compression with quantum side information.
 To analyze these problems, we observe that the probability of successful decoding can be written in terms of \emph{collision relative entropy}~\cite{RennerThesis}.
 Then to find a lower bound on the expectation value of the probability of successful decoding (over the random choice of codewords) we use the joint convexity of the exponential of collision relative entropy and apply Jenssen's inequality.
 This, for instance, gives a lower bound on the one-shot capacity of c-q channels in terms of collision relative entropy.
 To compute the asymptotics of this bound we prove a lower bound on the collision relative entropy in terms of another quantity called \emph{information spectrum relative entropy} whose asymptotics, up to the second order, has been computed by Tomamichel and Hayashi~\cite{TomamichelHayashi}.
 This gives a simple proof for the achievability parts of the second order asymptotics of the problems of the capacity of c-q channels recently computed by Tomamichel and Tan~\cite{MarcoTan}, quantum hypothesis testing previously computed by Tomamichel and Hayashi~\cite{TomamichelHayashi} and Li~\cite{Li}, and classical data compression with quantum side information previously derived by Tomamichel and Hayashi~\cite{TomamichelHayashi}. \\